jongleberry/babel-preset-jongleberry/README.md

 These presets use the following plugins, wherever appropriate:

-- `babel-preset-modern` - for modern browsers
+- `babel-preset-es2015` - for browsers
 - `babel-features` - use just the presets needed for the current node environment
 - `babel-preset-stage-1`
 - `babel-plugin-syntax-flow`, `babel-plugin-typecheck` (non-production only), `babel-plugin-transform-flow-strip-types` - for flow type support